 A Motor Control Center (MCC) monitored by Verdigris EV1 at 8KHz sampling rate.

 In this article, we use power quality screenshots from a commercial office building (350,000+ sq. ft.) located in the Pacific Northwest.
 We've selected panel MCC1 for illustration purposes, which is a 277V, 3-phase, 4-wire, Motor Control Center, as seen in Figure 1 above.
 All dashboards screenshots conform to the same time period (month of October) and data interval (1 minutely).

 Power Factor (PF) is defined as the ratio of real power flowing to the load and the apparent power in the circuit, as shown in the power triangle diagram in Figure 2.
 Only real (or "true") power is used to do work; reactive power is not used to do work.
 In other words, excessive reactive power charges useless power to the system and results in low PF.

 Power triangle diagram describes how apparent power = real power + reactive power.

 Low PF means lower operating efficiency, which requires increased equipment capacity and results in more electrical losses.
 Low PF means higher reactive power; generally higher reactive power means higher voltage.
 Performance diminishes and expenses increase.
 Thus a higher PF is generally desirable, with the ideal PF of 1.00 (or 100%) in most cases, where apparent power and real power are equal.
-With that said, some devices such as motors, transformers, and lighting ballasts naturally cause reactive power, in which case a higher PF may be expected.
+With that said, some devices such as motors, transformers, and lighting ballasts naturally cause reactive power, in which case a lower PF may be expected.

 While utilities typically bill customers only for real power, many utilities may add a surcharge to your invoice (often called an "adjustment") if there’s excessive reactive power in order to cover the associated expenses, or they may add a credit to your account for a high PF as an incentive.